The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation

+The annihilation and creation operators defined in Eq.~\eqref{annihilator_ONV} and \eqref{creator_ONV} are nothing but convenient means of converting ONVs into each other.
+Thus, the determinant $|1001\rangle$ can be easily obtained as

-Setting up the FCI problem would correspond to evaluating matrix elements of $\hat{H}$ with respect to these Slater determinants.
+by the action of the operator $a_3^\dagger a_1$ removing an electron from position 1 and placing one to position 3.
+Setting up the FCI problem would correspond to evaluating matrix elements of $\hat{H}$ as defined in Eq.~\eqref{Ham_SQ_ladder} with respect to these Slater determinants (ONVs).
 As one example, calculating $\langle 1100 |\hat{H}|1100\rangle$ would yield the result in Eq.~\eqref{E0RHF}.
 We can also write the full H$_2$ Hamiltonian in second-quantized form.
-In the H$_2$ case, it is obvious that some of the one- and two-body integrals vanish due to spin-integration.
+In the H$_2$ case, some of the one- and two-body integrals vanish due to spin-integration.
 Other terms are zero due to spatial symmetry.
 After simplifications, the H$_2$ Hamiltonian takes the form\cite{whitfield_simulation_2011}

 where the antisymetrized integral is defined as $\overline{(ii|aa)} = (ii|aa) - (ia|ia)$.
 All of these integrals are known from the classical calculations in the previous section.